This article is dedicated primarily to HIPAA-compliant mobile app development but may be of interest to any healthcare provider or software developer.

 Establish a long-term strategy for monitoring all HIPAA-related aspects of your healthcare app.

-Even a minimum viable product (MVP) requires thorough testing with fake users and data to ensure security, particularly the gateways and authorization processes.
 Then, you will need to perform testing and validate your app’s security after every update.
 Test it both statically and dynamically, consult with experts, and make sure the documentation is up to date.

 Maintenance is another ongoing process.
 Libraries, tools, frameworks, and third-party services are constantly being updated.
 Make sure you are using the latest version to prevent operation issues and security breaches.